Cross-Camera Trajectories Help Person Retrieval in a Camera Network

 \subsubsection{Trajectory optimization}

-We model the problem of extracting pedestrian trajectory from graph $\hat{G}(V,\hat{E})$ as the following mathematical problem: Given graph $\hat{G}(V,\hat{E})$, we need to find one or more subsets of it, which satisfy the following rules: \begin{enumerate} \item Each subset represents a cross camera trajectory.
-The nodes in the track are sorted according to time, and the time before and after the nodes should meet a certain spatio-temporal relationship. \item Each subset includes at least one node. \item The union of all subsets is equal to $V$. \item A node from $V$ could appear in multiple subsets and be shared by multiple possible trajectories. \end{enumerate} Rules 1, 2 and 3 are easy to understand.
-Here we focus on rule 4: In practice, nodes should belong to only one trajectory, not multiple trajectories.
-The reason why we allow nodes to belong to multiple trajectories here is because sometimes it is more effective that retain all possible trajectories than forcing a solution without duplicate nodes.
-Moreover, the solution without duplicate nodes is included in the solution with duplicate nodes.
-In the following experiments, we will compare a variety of methods, including the method of obtaining repeated node solution and the method without repeated node solution to illustrate this situation.
+We model the problem of extracting pedestrian trajectory from graph $\hat{G}(V,\hat{E})$ as the following mathematical problem: Given graph $\hat{G}(V,\hat{E})$, we need to find one or more subsets of it, which satisfy the following rules:

+\begin{enumerate}[i)] \item Each subset represents a cross-camera trajectory.
+The nodes in the trajectory are sorted according to time and the time length that the nodes should meet a certain spatio-temporal relationship. \item Each subset includes at least one node. \item The union of all subsets is equal to $V$. \item Each node from $V$ appears in only one subset. \end{enumerate}

 We choose restricted non-negative matrix factorization(RNMF)\cite{9042858} to get the final pedestrian trajectory.
 Using RNMF has two advantages in this task.
 One is that it does not need to know the number of clusters in advance.
-The other is that compared with other algorithms, its performance is the best.
+The other is that its performance is the best compared with other algorithms.